 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-To date, key achievements supported by the TA include:
+As of September 2022, the main achievements supported by the TA include:

 |Geographical Location||Afghanistan - Nation-wide; Azerbaijan - Nation-wide; China - Nation-wide; Georgia - Nation-wide; Kazakhstan - Nation-wide; Kyrgyz Republic - Nation-wide; Mongolia - Nation-wide; Pakistan - Nation-wide; Tajikistan - Nation-wide; Turkmenistan - Nation-wide; Uzbekistan - Nation-wide|